v-research/edu/README.md

 You'll follow our engineering process, through the design, implementation, and testing phases.
 As part of the internship, you'll also have the opportunity to join our research activities and meetings.

-1. *wonna believe* -- Conclude the "game" [the-practical-men](https://thepracticalmen.v-research.it) (artistic or engineering challenge)
+1. *wanna believe* -- Conclude the "game" [the-practical-men](https://thepracticalmen.v-research.it) (artistic or engineering challenge)
-2. *wonna read* -- Design, Implementation, and Testing of 311-library (TBA)
+2. *wanna read* -- Design, Implementation, and Testing of 311-library (TBA)
-3. *wonna engineer* -- Design, Implementation, and Testing of [mr.hide](./internships/mrhide.md)
+3. *wanna engineer* -- Design, Implementation, and Testing of [mr.hide](./internships/mrhide.md)
-4. *wonna socialize* -- Design, Implementation, and Testing of HideJack (TBA)
+4. *wanna socialize* -- Design, Implementation, and Testing of HideJack (TBA)

 ### Courses
 - [Mini-course on Secure Webapp Engineering](./futurolavoro_311Verona_2021) **-** [Futurolavoro](https://sites.google.com/view/futurolavoro/corsi-in-partenza/web-app-penetration-testing?authuser=0&fbclid=IwAR1ruLxNOAcHos-4_FPebpB96R0mZMVhnAISkohkOLM9G6T3300PcBbUfb8)@[311Verona](https://311verona.com/) (2021)